 But this is a people robbed and plundered; they are all of them trapped in holes....Who gave up Jacob to the spoiler and Israel to the robbers?

-In their zeal to turn the passage under discussion into a "prophecy" foretelling Jesus, the authors of the New Testament concluded it with "...and in his name will the Gentiles hope" (Matthew 12:18--21).
+In their zeal to turn the verse under discussion into a "prophecy" foretelling Jesus, the authors of the New Testament concluded it with "...and in his name will the Gentiles hope" (Matthew 12:18-21).

 Yea, all kings shall bow themselves before him; all nations shall serve him.

 King David is here referring to his son Solomon, as is evident earlier in this Psalm: